samsung-cnct/spark-kubernetes-demo/README.md

 ---

+###You can watch the Demo video for Starting Spark on Kubernetes

+* Demo video is based on spark-kubernetes-release-1.1 : https://asciinema.org/a/35027

 ###Before you start, below configuration setting is needed

 * If you want to run it on VM via Vagrant